What does the Board do?

-I live in Glasgow with my husband Darren and our 3 year old son Edan.
-I’m a chartered accountant and chartered tax advisor, and a director at KPMG, where I’ve worked for the last 13 years after joining as a graduate.
+I live in Glasgow with my husband Darren and our two sons Edan and Manas.
+I’m a chartered accountant and chartered tax advisor, and a director at KPMG, where I’ve worked since 2008 after joining as a graduate.
+I specialise in corporate tax and the tax aspects of ESG (Environmental, Social and Governance).
 I got my degree in accountancy and marketing at Strathclyde University.
 As a chartered accountant, I’ve got experience of managing and interpreting financial information.
 I also spend a lot of my time managing people and really love this aspect of my job.
 I care about the inequalities Care Experienced people face and understand the impact that this experience can have on someone’s life.
 I feel passionately about helping Who Cares?
 Scotland address some of these challenges and supporting others to achieve their potential.

 Read more about our governance.